epicMage/shimboot-tips/README.md

 Note: before restarting, run
 ```
-sudo autoremove xfce4*
+sudo apt-get autoremove xfce4*
 ```
 to make the desktop environment you selected to be the default one.
+This removes everything that has xfce4 at the start of it's title.

 If you do select an option like Cinnamon, or GNOME, make sure you only have one of those options selected.
 For example, the default is XFCE, but if you want to switch to MATE, then deselect XFCE (press space on it) and use arrow keys to get to MATE and select it.
 Do keep in mind that different desktop environments use different amounts of resources.
 GNOME is a very user friendly and UI-rich desktop environment, but it's generally quite slow.
 XFCE is the default, and it looks very basic, but it's faster.
 I personally use Cinnamon, which has a windows-looking UI and is a bit lighter than GNOME (but still not as light as XFCE).